+Body paragraph #1

 Main idea: Soothing

 ocean

 Topic sentence: There is something calming about being near the ocean.

-Main idea: Contrast of hot
+Body paragraph #2 Main idea: Contrast of hot and cold

-and cold

-Topic sentence: My favourite thing about the beach is the contrast of hot and cold the beach the seaside.
+Topic sentence: My favourite thing about the beach is the contrast of hot and cold.
+Body paragraph #3

-Main idea: The scents of
+Main idea: The scents of the beach

-Topic sentence: The memory that lingers most is the many different scents of
+Topic sentence: The memory that lingers most is the many different scents of the seaside.